 Exercise: On the next page you'll find a list of skills necessary to win, build and send students from a high school campus.
-Some of these you may have already learned and others may be new to you.
+Some of these you may have already learned through your involvement with Cru, and others may be new to you.
 All of them are important for anyone serious about reaching into the teenage world.